SmartThingsCommunity/st-device-sdk-c-ref/README.md

   - These data are described in the build configuration file(e.g.  sdkconfig)
 - Example for RTL8195
   - Baud rate 115200, Data bit 8, Parity None, Stop bits 1
+- Example for EMW3166
+  - Baud rate 9600 for flashing(user uart) and 115200 for monitoring(USB uart), Data bit 8, Parity None, Stop bits 1

 Flashing can be done according to the method supported by chipset SDK.